bigcalm/ansible-role-postfix/README.md

     postfix_relay_to_mailhog: no

 Option to enable relaying to MailHog on the localhost, port 1025.
 Requires [MailHog](https://github.com/geerlingguy/ansible-role-mailhog) to be installed on localhost.

+    postfix_ssl_directory: /etc/postfix/ssl
+    postfix_smtp_tls_ca_url: ...

+Options to make use of an SSL CA certificate for SMTP TLS.

 ## Dependencies